shaileyj/CS175_StockTrader/README.md

 **src/StockTrader.ipynb**:
 This file contains the custom Gym environment, and also trains and evaluates the models.
 **project.ipynb**:
-This file contains a demo of the trained models running on test data **project.html**:
+This file contains a demo of the trained models running on test data.
+**project.html**:
-This html file is a version of project.ipynb in html format **requirements.txt**:
+This html file is a version of project.ipynb in html format.
+**requirements.txt**:
-This file lists required modules to run project.ipynb
+This file lists required modules to run project.ipynb.